rust-community/rustbridge/workshops/mondrian-pattern/README.md

 * Run the example.

 * If you get error messages, most likely, you have done smaller errors.
-Finding and fixing errors is one of the key skills in programming, If you feel adventurous you should try to find them yourself!
+Finding and fixing errors is one of the key skills in programming.
+If you feel adventurous you should try to find them yourself!
 Otherwise, you might need some smaller advice to continue by yourself.

 * Copying the snapshot is the last option.
 If you do so, please take some time to figure out, what is going on!